IEEE PELS R. David Middlebrook Achievement Award

 The recipient of the award will receive a bronze medal, a certificate, and an honorarium of $5,000 USD.
 Complimentary registration for the conference to accept the award, paid for by PELS upon request.

-The IEEE PELS Society Awards Application System submission site is now closed.
+The IEEE PELS Society Awards Application System submission site will open on 1 January 2021.
 If you have any questions, please send them to PELS Awards Committee via firstname.lastname@example.org.